ukparliament/ontologies/meta/weeknotes/2025/36/index.md

 	</code>
 </pre>

 Not perhaps the snappiest user story, but you know us.
 Hardly snappy.
-In truth, our shiny new calculator did not meet with the acclaim we had daydreamed of, offers of funding to take our [excellent product](https://bsky.app/search?q=%23excellentproduct) to a global market not exactly flooding in.
-That said, our social media manager managed to eek out retweets from both Arabella and [John](https://bsky.app/profile/johnlsheridan.bsky.social).
+In truth, our shiny new calculator did not meet with the acclaim we had daydreamed of, offers of funding to take it to a global market not exactly flooding in.
+That said, our, erm, 'social media and customer engagement manager' managed to eek out retweets from both Arabella and [John](https://bsky.app/profile/johnlsheridan.bsky.social).
 Which is not be sniffed at.

 In other pleasing - if slightly embarrassing news, our beloved Egg Timer&trade; was also in receipt of its first ever [pull request](https://github.com/ukparliament/egg-timer/pull/60).
 At least its first ever pull request that wasn't from us.
 Embarrassing because Michael had failed to link our day count to the correct user guides.
 Pleasing because [Matthew](https://dracos.co.uk/about/) was quick to spot and equally quick to issue a fix.
 Thanks Matthew.